sairbarbaros/sairbarbaros/README.md

 *Currently, I study Electrical-Electronics Engineering in METU, ranked the best technical university of Türkiye on my major.*

 *I work at METU Formula Racing as Computer Vision Developer.
-I develop object detecction models for the self-driving racing car that we built.*
+I develop object detection models for the self-driving car that we built.*

 *Moreover, I have taken courses from Coursera to advance my knowledge in this topics.
 You can find my certificates in LinkedIn.*